hashicorp/vault-rails/README.md

 - **The tests must be be idempotent.** The HTTP calls made during a test should be able to be run over and over.
 - **Tests are order independent.** The default RSpec configuration randomizes the test order, so this should not be a problem.

+We now have two versions of `Vault::EncryptedModel` a `Latest` version which targets rails 5.x and up and a `Legacy` version which targets 4.2.x.
+It made sense to keep these two version seperate from one another because of the amount of differences between them.
+So if changes need to be applied to support both versions both files must be changed.

 Getting tests to run
 --------------------